- College of Arts & Sciences

 back to top

 The Operations Management Association networks with industry leaders to foster relationships, and integrate students of multidisciplinary backgrounds into the field of operations and project management.
-Our mission is to create opportunities for students in various fields of operations including supply chain management, health care operations, information technology management, manufacturing, and project management.
+Our mission is to create opportunities for undergraduate and graduate students in various fields of operations including supply chain management, health care operations, information technology management, manufacturing, and project management.
 OMA organizes plant tours of local companies such as Frito Lay and Craft Brewers Alliance, and invites guest speakers to the University from companies such as Regence, Boeing, Hewlett Packard and more.